 I am excited to serve on the Board of Education and being involved in my daughters' education.
 I look forward to helping to continue moving KCS forward to ensure that it remains a strong foundation for the youth of our community.

-Thomas McCabe - Vice President
+Jennifer Kazmeirczak - Vice President

 I was born and raised in New York, and have lived in Keene Valley for many years.
 I am married and have a daughter who attends Keene Central School.
 Our school district is at the heart of our community.
 I firmly believe in the democratic mission of public education and will strive to find collaborative solutions to build on the successes of our school and increase opportunity for our students.